Discover Samothraki

 Administration

-Constitutes the Municipality of Samothraki, within the Evros Prefecture, region of Eastern Macedonia and Thrace.
-Chora is the capital (χώρα in Greek), also found as Samothraki on some maps.
+The island constitutes the Municipality of Samothraki, within the Evros Prefecture, region of Eastern Macedonia and Thrace.
+The capital is Chora (Χώρα in Greek), also known as Samothraki.

 -